Proportional string spacing

 Choose the locations for your two outer strings.
 (On a guitar, these would be the two "E" strings, and they're usually located about 1/8" in from the fretboard edge.)
 Mark these two positions on the nut or saddle.

 Match your two marks to the ruler

-Place the rule on the fretboard against the nut, and align any slot on the rule with your mark for the treble E string.
+Place the rule on the fretboard against the nut, and align any line on the rule with your mark for the treble E string.

-Count out six marks to the left on the rule (for a banjo or bass, count four marks).
-Be sure all of the marks are from the same set (either the set closest to or farthest from the rule's edge).
+Count out six lines to the left on the rule (for a banjo or bass, count four marks).
+Be sure all of the lines are the same set.

-Slide the rule left or right until you find the group of six slots that best matches the width of your two outside strings.
+Slide the rule left or right until you find the group of six lines that best matches the width of your two outside strings.

-Use a scribe through the slots in the rule to mark the string positions on the nut or saddle.
-The scribe marks create a shallow groove which makes a good starting point for filing the string slots.
+Use a scribe or thin mechanical pencil to mark the string positions on the nut or saddle.
+A scribe or razor knife creates a shallow groove which makes a good starting point for filing the string slots.

 For use with the Safe Slot Nut Guard: a slim-size String Spacing Rule: